Dr. Brian Symon, M.D., MBBS, FRACGP, Infant Sleep and Nutrition Expert

 Flo Schade has had a diverse history of academia, activism, and hospitality work while indulging her insatiable wanderlust and natural curiosity.
 In a pleasantly unexpected turn of events she got married and has returned to her hometown to raise two babies, where she uses her free time to support the Fed Is Best Foundation through her organizational & writing skills.
 She is a proud supporter of Fed Is Best after personal experience with moms dealing with postpartum depression, anxiety, insufficient milk supply, and jaundiced babies because of the pressure to breastfeed.
 She strongly believes that health authorities are ethically obligated to augment institutional rhetoric and policy implementation to protect vulnerable new families from the preventable tragedies of postpartum depression/suicide and accidental infant starvation due to exclusive breastfeeding pressures.

-Fed is Best Foundation Advocates
+Fed is Best Foundation Advocates and Advisors

 Meredith Hamilton Alley